Avyukth/multiplayer-game-server/DesignChoices.md

 #### (Not Implemented in this Project)

-By employing these strategies and principles, the lila-app service is designed to efficiently scale and handle the load of more than a million concurrent gamers.
+By employing these strategies and principles, the game-app service is designed to efficiently scale and handle the load of more than a million concurrent gamers.